vmallet/ida-plugins/README.md

 * [dsync](https://github.com/patois/dsync): IDAPython plugin that synchronizes decompiled and disassembled code views.

+* [dumpDyn](https://github.com/secrary/IDA-scripts/tree/master/dumpDyn): Script which saves comments, names, breakpoints, functions from one execution to another, f a process allocates a dynamic memory using VirtualAlloc, HeapAlloc, new, etc. and continues execution from that address.

 * [dwarfexport](https://github.com/ALSchwalm/dwarfexport): dwarfexport is an IDA Pro plugin that allows the user to export dwarf debug information.
 This can then be imported in to gdb and other tools, allowing you to debug using info you have recovered in IDA even when you cannot connect the IDA debugger.

 * [DWARF Plugin](https://github.com/vrasneur/idadwarf): IDADWARF is an IDA plugin that imports DWARF debugging symbols into an IDA database.
 [Download](https://hex-rays.com/contests/2009/IDADwarf-0.2/idadwarf-0.2.zip)